f3d-app/f3d/doc/dev/TESTING.md

 # Testing

-F3D has an expansive suite of tests, that you may want to run locally, either to validate your build or because you are contributing to F3D and want to add/modify a test.
+F3D has an expansive suite of tests that can be run locally, either to validate your build or because you are contributing to F3D and want to add/modify a test.
 To enable the tests, run `cmake -DBUILD_TESTING=ON ../` from the `build`  directory.

 ## CMake Options